DerrickLamers/grblwiki/Grbl-v1.1-Interface.md

         - These values will often not be the programmed feed rate or spindle speed, because several situations can alter or limit them.
 For example, overrides directly scale the programmed values to a different running value, while machine settings, acceleration profiles, and even the direction traveled can also limit rates to maximum values allowable.

-        - As a operational note, reported rate is typically 30-50 msec behind actual position reported.
+        - As an operational note, the reported rate is typically 30-50 msec behind the actual position reported.

         - This data field will always appear, unless it was explicitly disabled in the config.h file.